yabandzhiev/AutodocProject/README.md

-# EntityRelationship
+# AutodocProject
-This Project is about making an ER of self-chosen product using Microsoft Visio.
-In my example it is Autodoc.
+This Project is about making
+* Diagrams of the chosen product using Microsoft Visio.
+* Validation of the Software
+* Specifications of the Software
+* Price of the Software